-If you are a teen who is experiencing hair loss or has been struggling with hair growth, then you certainly have come to the right place!
+If you are experiencing teenage hair loss or have been struggling with hair growth, then you certainly have come to the right place!

 After a certain time, you will eventually see that your hair starts thinning off, leading to hair fall.
 It is certainly a very unpleasant situation to deal with at any age, but it can be quite daunting when it occurs at an unusually young age.
 A certain amount of hair loss is accepted with age, although there’s no hard and fast rule – it is more like a mentality!
 However, when children, teenagers, or young adults go through it, it can be even more emotionally draining.